eternalseptember/rpi-test/README.md

     * Advanced search results are paginated with the [{% querystring %}](https://docs.djangoproject.com/en/5.1/ref/templates/builtins/#dynamic-usage) template tage.
     * Clicking on the "Advanced Search" title toggles the visibility of the advanced search form, and the state is saved in a localstorage cookie so that the toggle state is maintained while navigating search results.
     * The reset button returns the form to the values it had before, so if the form had submitted search results (which means those input fields have their attr `value`s set), clicking "reset" will return the form to the `value`s set.
 Clicking the "Search" link at the top gets the empty, clear form.

-### Things that I will eventually experiment with

-* Light/dark mode.

 ## Things I've Ruled Out